Lecturer in Adult Health, Kamuzu University of Health Sciences, Malawi

 “The learning advisors supported me greatly, both in my assignments and my research.
 This made my study life considerably less stressful.”

 Returning to Malawi

-After completing his Master of Public Health, McDonald is now working as a lecturer in adult health at the University of Malawi.
+After completing his Master of Public Health, McDonald is now working as a lecturer in adult health at the Kamuzu University of Health Sciences (KUHes) in Malawi.

-Despite tight schedules at his workplace, McDonald has also managed to sustain his research life.
+Despite tight schedules at his workplace, McDonald has managed to sustain his research life.

 “This has been possible because of the ongoing collaboration with AUT staff, particularly Dr Cath Conn.
 I cherish the fruitful collaboration I have with Dr Cath Conn.
 Recently we submitted a paper for the International Visual Methods Conference (IVMC) held in Cape Town later this year.
 The paper was accepted for presentation, and we had a great time sharing our project with the wider research community.”